CTS Tours

 Avoid packing *controversial political slogans* on clothing or large quantities of religious materials that could attract questions at border control.
 Keep valuables in hotel safes; day bags should zip securely against pickpockets in busy stations (rare but sensible).

 Budget roughly NZD 40–120 per day for casual meals and souvenirs on top of prepaid tours — carry two cards (Visa/Mastercard plus a backup) and some CNY cash for small vendors.
-Your CTS adviser can suggest amounts per itinerary.
+I’ll suggest amounts once I see your exact itinerary.

 Use packing cubes, one soft “spare” fold for shopping, and weigh bags before Auckland check-in.
 If you join a fast-paced route, carry-on–only is possible but tight — most guests prefer a medium checked bag plus a 20–28L daypack for water, snacks, and layers.

-Ready to match packing to a real route?
-Browse China tours or contact our Auckland-based team for a personalised departure checklist.
+Want me to match this list to a real route?
+Browse China tours or contact me and the Auckland team for a departure checklist with your name on it.

 TAGS